 Figure 13 Detection of a suitable target

-The really interesting part is show in Figure 12.
+The really interesting part is shown in 4.
 Here we ensure that the target just detected is of ISO 14443-4 type.
 We only want to send APDUs to the other BlackBerry device if the card type it’s emulating is capable of receiving APDUs.
 Of course we’ve constructed the example in this way but we should verify this in any case.

 Now that we know the target is of the correct type we obtain a URI that references this target and open an ISO14443Part4Connection to it.
 Sending a C-APDU and receiving an R-APDU in response is a synchronous operation and achieved using the ISO14443Part4Connection.tranceive() method.